-Based on Washtenaw County's "medium" transmission status, the Ballet Chelsea Board of Directors, in accordance with CDC guidelines, has adjusted the masking policy to “strongly recommended”.
+Based on Washtenaw County's "low" transmission status, the Ballet Chelsea Board of Directors, in accordance with CDC guidelines, has adjusted the masking policy to “optional”.
 The Board will continue to watch conditions closely and update protocols as necessary.

 Student Policy Agreement